KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 ## The What

-Generally speaking, documenting what a piece of code does is bad practice.
+Generally speaking, documenting what every line of code does is bad practice, but there are some cases when the most efficient or streamlined way to write a piece of code isn't always the most intuitive.

 ```php
 /**